 During the project we will undertake:

-- Baseline and end-point surveys with school leaders who are participants in Teach First’s Leading Together programme, and other teachers who may not have directly participated with project activities but are able to comment on the impact of the project in their school.
-A link to the online baseline survey will be sent to participants and other teachers when a school signs up for the Leading Together programme.
+- Baseline and end-point surveys with school leaders who are participants in Teach First’s Leading Together programme to explore perceptions of the impacts of the project.
+A link to the online baseline survey will be sent to participants when a school signs up for the Leading Together programme.
 A link to the end-point survey will be sent once the delivery of the programme has been completed, which for most schools will be approximately two years after the start of the project.
-These 10-20 minute surveys will ask about CPD, leadership, culture and teaching in your school.
+These 15-20 minute surveys will ask about CPD, leadership, culture and teaching in your school.
 The endpoint survey will also ask participants for their views on the content and delivery of the Teach first Leading Together programme.

-- Case-study visits to a sub-sample of 10 participating schools towards the end of the school’s participation in the project.
-During the visit we will conduct interviews and/or focus groups lasting 30-60 minutes with school leaders, teachers and the school’s Achievement Partner (who will assigned to support them by Teach First).
-These case studies will explore participants' experiences of the project and the impact on themselves, the school and pupils.
-Some interviews may be undertaken by telephone.
+- Case-study telephone interviews in a small sample of participating schools towards the end of the school’s participation in Leading Together.
+We will conduct telephone interviews lasting 30-45 minutes with school leaders participating in Leading Together, teachers and the school’s Achievement Partner (who will assigned to support them by Teach First).
+These case studies will explore participants' experiences of the programme and the impact on themselves, the school and pupils.

-- Telephone interviews with each of the Achievement Partners in the first year of the project (2018/19) and again towards the end of the project (2019/20).
+- Telephone interviews with three of the Achievement Partners in the first year of the project (2018/19) and again towards the end of the project (2019/20).

 In addition we use the following sources of secondary data: